keithduke/TOM-framework/README.md

 **Key dependencies installed:**
 - `mlx` and `mlx-lm` - Apple's MLX framework for efficient ML on Apple Silicon
 - `prompt_toolkit` - Advanced interactive prompt functionality
+- `rich` - Python library for rich text and beautiful formatting in the terminal
 - `psutil` - System and process utilities
 - `PySide6` - Qt-based GUI framework for the launcher interface (optional)